czbiohub-sf/compmicro-biautils-env/docs/understanding_pixi.md

 ci = { features = ["test", "doc"], solve-group = "ci" }
 ```

 Environments also support the `no-default-feature` flag, which prevents automatic inclusion of the default feature dependencies.
-This enables creation of minimal environments for specific tasks like linting or documentation building without pulling in the full application dependency tree.
+This enables creation of minimal environments for specific tasks like visualization with the `viz` environment.

 ## Solve groups ensure cross-environment consistency

 Solve groups represent Pixi's solution to a critical problem in software deployment: **ensuring identical dependency versions** between related environments.
 When environments share a solve group, Pixi's resolver treats them as a single unified environment during dependency resolution, then creates specific subsets for each actual environment.
-This guarantees that your production environment uses exactly the same package versions that were tested in your test environment.

 The solve group mechanism works by collecting all dependencies from all environments in the group, resolving them together to find a compatible set of versions, then installing only the required subset in each environment. **This eliminates the "works on my machine" problem** by ensuring that if a package appears in multiple environments within a solve group, it will have identical versions across all of them.